 I completed my PhD in 2013 at Giga-Neuroscience, Belgium and then moved to London for a 3-year postdoc position at the Centre for Developmental Neurobiology, King’s College London.
 My research focussed on understanding the development of the brain.
 Recently, I was the Scientific Affairs Manager in the Centre for Developmental Neurobiology.
 My role focussed on coordination of the Centre’s funding applications, and provision of support and advice to academic staff.
 I was also responsible for the Centre’s external communication strategy and public engagement activities.
 I have joined the PRECISE Team as research co-ordinator where I am responsible for the communication and project management of the study.

-Amber has recently joined the PRECISE Team following a brief stint in the Research & Development Office at the Institute of Psychiatry, Psychology and Neuroscience (IoPPN) at the Denmark Hill campus.
+Amber joined the PRECISE Team following a brief stint in the Research & Development Office at the Institute of Psychiatry, Psychology and Neuroscience (IoPPN) at the Denmark Hill campus.
 Prior to this, she worked as a Research Assistant with the Sexual Health Research Group in the King’s Centre for Global Health & Health Partnerships and as a Research Co-ordinator for the iFIND and Developing Human Connectome (dHCP) projects for the Department of Perinatal Imaging and Health at King’s.
 Amber holds a MA in Modern Languages (French and German) and a MSc in Psychology.
 Her Masters project focused on the physiological and psychological effects of the menstrual cycle on women’s consumer behaviour and she retains a strong personal interest in all aspects of women’s health

 Marina is a midwife and maternal health researcher, with a special interest in low and middle-income countries.
 Within PRECISE she coordinates the research group investigating barriers to care, quality of care, and respectful care.
 With a background in the social sciences, Marina completed a PhD in Epidemiology at the London School of Hygiene & Tropical Medicine, during which she trialed an intervention to involve male partners in maternity care in Burkina Faso.
 Marina trained as a midwife in Trieste, Italy, and worked at St Thomas’ hospital in London from 2012.